wolfgangasdf/iqp-book/se-free-particle.md

 :::{note}
 Think where and why the [Heisenberg microscope](https://en.wikipedia.org/wiki/Heisenberg%27s_microscope) falls short in explaining the essence of the Heisenberg uncertainty relation!
 :::
+% quantum particles *have* no fixed x or p, independently if we measure it or not!